c-blake/cligen/README.md

 implies a command-line interface which `cligen` can generate automatically.
 Argument string-to-Nim value converters need to exist for each type, too.

-This approach has both great Don't Repeat Yourself ("DRY", or relatedly "a few points of edit") properties.
-It also has nice "loose coupling" properties.
-`cligen` need not even be *present on the system* unless you are compiling a CLI executable.
-Conversely, the wrapped routine need not be be in the same module or even a writable file or know anything about `cligen`.
+This approach to command-line interfaces has both great Don't Repeat Yourself ("DRY", or relatedly "a few points of edit") properties.
+It also has nice "loose coupling" properties.  `cligen` need not even be *present on the system* unless you are compiling a CLI executable.
+Conversely, the wrapped routine need not be in the same module or even a writable file or know anything about `cligen`.
 The learning curve/cognitive load is all about as painless as possible - mostly learning what sort of proc is "command-like" enough (and various more minor controls).
 This approach really shines when you want to maintain an API/CLI in parallel.

 Enough Background..Get To The Good Stuff!
 -----------------------------------------